ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

   Section 1.
 This act shall be known and may be  cited  as  the  "Judith Kaye School Solutions not Suspensions Act".

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02392-13-4
+ S. 1040--B  2

   § 2.
-Section 2801 of the education law, as added by chapter 181 of the laws  of  2000,  subdivision  1 as amended by chapter 402 of the laws of 2005, the opening paragraph, paragraph a and paragraph c of  subdivision 2 and paragraph a of subdivision 5 as amended by chapter 380 of the laws
+Section 2801 of the education law, as added by chapter 181 of the laws  of  2000,  subdivision  1 as amended by chapter 402 of the laws of 2005, the opening paragraph, paragraph a and paragraph c of  subdivision 2 and paragraph a of subdivision 5 as amended by chapter 380 of the laws of  2001, paragraphs l and m as amended and paragraph n of subdivision 2 as added by chapter 482 of the  laws  of  2010,  and  subdivision  3  as amended  by  chapter  123  of  the  laws  of 2003, is amended to read as

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02392-11-3
- S. 1040--A  2

- of  2001, paragraphs l and m as amended and paragraph n of subdivision 2 as added by chapter 482 of the  laws  of  2010,  and  subdivision  3  as amended  by  chapter  123  of  the  laws  of 2003, is amended to read as
  follows:
   § 2801.
 Codes of conduct on school property.
 1. NOTWITHSTANDING  ANY PROVISION OF LAW, RULE OR REGULATION TO THE CONTRARY, THIS SECTION SHALL APPLY  TO  ALL  PUBLIC  SCHOOLS  IN  THE  STATE.
+For  purposes  of this section[,]:
+  A. PUBLIC SCHOOL SHALL INCLUDE PUBLIC CHARTER SCHOOLS PURSUANT TO  THE PROVISIONS  OF  PARAGRAPH (C) OF SUBDIVISION ONE OF SECTION TWENTY-EIGHT HUNDRED FIFTY-THREE OF THIS TITLE; AND
-For purposes of this  section, school  property  means  in  or within any building, structure, athletic playing field, playground, parking lot or land contained within the real property boundary  line  of  [a]  ALL  public  elementary  or  secondary [school]  SCHOOLS;  or  in or on a school bus, as defined in section one hundred forty-two of the vehicle and traffic law; [and a] OR A  SCHOOL'S ELECTRONIC  FILES  AND DATABASES.
+  B. school property means in or within any building, structure, athlet- ic playing field, playground, parking lot or land contained  within  the real  property  boundary  line of [a] ALL public elementary or secondary [school] SCHOOLS; or in or on a school bus, as defined  in  section  one hundred  forty-two of the vehicle and traffic law; [and a] OR A SCHOOL'S ELECTRONIC FILES AND DATABASES.
 A school function shall mean  a  school- sponsored  or  school-authorized  extra-curricular  event  or  activity regardless of where such event or activity takes  place,  including  any event or activity that may take place in another state.
   2. The board of education or the trustees[, as defined in section two of this chapter,] of every PUBLIC SCHOOL OR school district [within  the state,  however created, and every] OR THE CHANCELLOR OF THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT  OF  THE  CITY  OF  NEW YORK,  AND  EVERY  board of cooperative educational services [and county vocational extension board], shall adopt and amend,  as  appropriate,  a code of conduct for the maintenance of order on school property, includ- ing  a school function, which shall PROMOTE AND SUSTAIN A SAFE, RESPECT- FUL, AND  SUPPORTIVE  SCHOOL  ENVIRONMENT  AND  govern  the  conduct  of students,  teachers  and  other school personnel as well as visitors and shall provide for the enforcement thereof.
 Such policy may be adopted by the [school] board OF EDUCATION or trustees, OR THE  CHANCELLOR  OF  THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK only after at least one public hearing that provides for the participation  of  school  personnel,  parents,  students  and any other interested parties BEFORE ITS ADOPTION.
 THE SCHOOL DISTRICT  OR  PUBLIC SCHOOL,  OR  BOARD  OF COOPERATIVE EDUCATIONAL SERVICES SHALL NOTIFY THE SCHOOL COMMUNITY AND GENERAL PUBLIC ABOUT THE HEARING AT  LEAST  FIFTEEN DAYS  PRIOR  TO  THE  DATE OF THE HEARING.
 SUCH NOTICE SHALL INCLUDE THE DATE, TIME, AND PLACE OF THE HEARING, THE AGENDA, A COPY OF THE PROPOSED CODE OF CONDUCT, AND INFORMATION ABOUT A PUBLIC COMMENT PERIOD AS DETER- MINED BY THE SCHOOL DISTRICT OR PUBLIC SCHOOL, OR BOARD  OF  COOPERATIVE EDUCATIONAL SERVICES.
 THE SCHOOL DISTRICT OR PUBLIC SCHOOL, OR BOARD OF COOPERATIVE  EDUCATIONAL  SERVICES  SHALL TAKE NECESSARY STEPS TO NOTIFY FAMILIES WHO DO NOT SPEAK ENGLISH AND WHOSE CHILDREN ATTEND A SCHOOL  IN THE  DISTRICT  OR  PUBLIC  SCHOOL, OR A BOARD OF COOPERATIVE EDUCATIONAL SERVICES.
 Such code of conduct shall DEFINE VIOLATIONS OF  THE  CODE  OF CONDUCT AND SET CLEAR EXPECTATIONS FOR STUDENT CONDUCT ON SCHOOL PROPER- TY, INCLUDING AT SCHOOL FUNCTIONS, AND SHALL include, at a minimum:
   a.  [provisions]  ACCEPTABLE  AND  UNACCEPTABLE BEHAVIOR.
 PROVISIONS DETAILING ACCEPTABLE AND UNACCEPTABLE BEHAVIOR IN SCHOOLS SHALL  INCLUDE
  BEHAVIOR:
+ S. 1040--B  3

   (I)  regarding  conduct,  dress  and  language  deemed appropriate and acceptable on school property, including a school function, and conduct, dress and language deemed unacceptable and inappropriate on school prop- erty, including a school function[,]; and